MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CorporateManagement/New-MgUserManagedDevice.md

   - `[ManagedDeviceMobileAppConfigurationAssignmentId <String>]`: The unique identifier of managedDeviceMobileAppConfigurationAssignment
   - `[ManagedDeviceMobileAppConfigurationDeviceStatusId <String>]`: The unique identifier of managedDeviceMobileAppConfigurationDeviceStatus
   - `[ManagedDeviceMobileAppConfigurationId <String>]`: The unique identifier of managedDeviceMobileAppConfiguration
-  - `[ManagedDeviceMobileAppConfigurationStateId <String>]`: The unique identifier of managedDeviceMobileAppConfigurationState
   - `[ManagedDeviceMobileAppConfigurationUserStatusId <String>]`: The unique identifier of managedDeviceMobileAppConfigurationUserStatus
   - `[ManagedEBookAssignmentId <String>]`: The unique identifier of managedEBookAssignment
-  - `[ManagedEBookCategoryId <String>]`: The unique identifier of managedEBookCategory
   - `[ManagedEBookId <String>]`: The unique identifier of managedEBook
   - `[ManagedMobileAppId <String>]`: The unique identifier of managedMobileApp
   - `[MdmWindowsInformationProtectionPolicyId <String>]`: The unique identifier of mdmWindowsInformationProtectionPolicy
   - `[MobileAppAssignmentId <String>]`: The unique identifier of mobileAppAssignment
   - `[MobileAppCategoryId <String>]`: The unique identifier of mobileAppCategory
   - `[MobileAppId <String>]`: The unique identifier of mobileApp
-  - `[MobileAppInstallStatusId <String>]`: The unique identifier of mobileAppInstallStatus
-  - `[MobileAppIntentAndStateId <String>]`: The unique identifier of mobileAppIntentAndState
-  - `[MobileAppProvisioningConfigGroupAssignmentId <String>]`: The unique identifier of mobileAppProvisioningConfigGroupAssignment
-  - `[MobileAppRelationshipId <String>]`: The unique identifier of mobileAppRelationship
-  - `[MobileAppTroubleshootingEventId <String>]`: The unique identifier of mobileAppTroubleshootingEvent
-  - `[PolicyId <String>]`: Property in multi-part unique identifier of deviceHealthScriptPolicyState
-  - `[PolicySetAssignmentId <String>]`: The unique identifier of policySetAssignment
-  - `[PolicySetId <String>]`: The unique identifier of policySet
-  - `[PolicySetItemId <String>]`: The unique identifier of policySetItem
-  - `[SecurityBaselineSettingStateId <String>]`: The unique identifier of securityBaselineSettingState
-  - `[SecurityBaselineStateId <String>]`: The unique identifier of securityBaselineState
-  - `[Status <String>]`: Usage: status='{status}'
   - `[TargetedManagedAppConfigurationId <String>]`: The unique identifier of targetedManagedAppConfiguration
   - `[TargetedManagedAppPolicyAssignmentId <String>]`: The unique identifier of targetedManagedAppPolicyAssignment
-  - `[UserAppInstallStatusId <String>]`: The unique identifier of userAppInstallStatus
   - `[UserId <String>]`: The unique identifier of user
   - `[UserInstallStateSummaryId <String>]`: The unique identifier of userInstallStateSummary
-  - `[UserPrincipalName <String>]`: Usage: userPrincipalName='{userPrincipalName}'
   - `[VppTokenId <String>]`: The unique identifier of vppToken
-  - `[WindowsDefenderApplicationControlSupplementalPolicyAssignmentId <String>]`: The unique identifier of windowsDefenderApplicationControlSupplementalPolicyAssignment
-  - `[WindowsDefenderApplicationControlSupplementalPolicyDeploymentStatusId <String>]`: The unique identifier of windowsDefenderApplicationControlSupplementalPolicyDeploymentStatus
-  - `[WindowsDefenderApplicationControlSupplementalPolicyId <String>]`: The unique identifier of windowsDefenderApplicationControlSupplementalPolicy
-  - `[WindowsDeviceMalwareStateId <String>]`: The unique identifier of windowsDeviceMalwareState
-  - `[WindowsInformationProtectionDeviceRegistrationId <String>]`: The unique identifier of windowsInformationProtectionDeviceRegistration
+  - `[WindowsInformationProtectionAppLockerFileId <String>]`: The unique identifier of windowsInformationProtectionAppLockerFile
   - `[WindowsInformationProtectionPolicyId <String>]`: The unique identifier of windowsInformationProtectionPolicy
-  - `[WindowsInformationProtectionWipeActionId <String>]`: The unique identifier of windowsInformationProtectionWipeAction
-  - `[WindowsManagedAppProtectionId <String>]`: The unique identifier of windowsManagedAppProtection

-USERS <IMicrosoftGraphUser1\[]>: The primary users associated with the managed device.
+`USERS <IMicrosoftGraphUser[]>`: The primary users associated with the managed device.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AboutMe <String>]`: A freeform text entry field for the user to describe themselves.
 Returned only on $select.
   - `[AccountEnabled <Boolean?>]`: true if the account is enabled; otherwise, false.
 This property is required when a user is created.
 Returned only on $select.
 Supports $filter (eq, ne, not, and in).
-  - `[Activities <IMicrosoftGraphUserActivity1[]>]`: The user's activities across devices.
+  - `[Activities <IMicrosoftGraphUserActivity[]>]`: The user's activities across devices.
 Read-only.
 Nullable.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[ActivationUrl <String>]`: Required.
 URL used to launch the activity in the best native experience represented by the appId.
 Might launch a web-based app if no native app exists.
     - `[ActivitySourceHost <String>]`: Required.
 URL for the domain representing the cross-platform identity mapping for the app.
 Mapping is stored either as a JSON file hosted on the domain or configurable via Windows Dev Center.
 The JSON file is named cross-platform-app-identifiers and is hosted at root of your HTTPS domain, either at the top level domain or include a sub domain.
 For example: https://contoso.com or https://myapp.contoso.com but NOT https://myapp.contoso.com/somepath.
 You must have a unique file and domain (or sub domain) per cross-platform app identity.
 For example, a separate file and domain is needed for Word vs. PowerPoint.
     - `[AppActivityId <String>]`: Required.
 The unique activity ID in the context of the app - supplied by caller and immutable thereafter.
     - `[AppDisplayName <String>]`: Optional.
-Short text description of the app used to generate the activity for use in cases when the app is not installed on the user's local device.
+Short text description of the app used to generate the activity for use in cases when the app is not installed on the user’s local device.
     - `[ContentInfo <IMicrosoftGraphJson>]`: Json
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ContentUrl <String>]`: Optional.
 Used in the event the content can be rendered outside of a native or web-based app experience (for example, a pointer to an item in an RSS feed).